Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 ## Pricing/Costs
 **Method**
-Summarised below is an overview of PTCST Consulting’s pricing methodology, with further detail provided in _Appendix B_.
+Summarised below is an overview of PTCST Consulting’s pricing methodology.

 _Costs_